lelloc/doc-admin/content/administration/package-manager.rst

 To install a package from online repository:

-1. Select an online repository from the dropdown in the left sidebar.
+1. Select an online repository from the drop-down in the left sidebar.
 2. Click on the *Update repository information* button to refresh the available package list.
 3. Select a package from the *Online Repository* widget and click on the *Install* in the last column.
 4. Follow the installation instructions.